For many gym-goers, most days look pretty identical: wake up, go to work, hit the gym, repeat. Not a bad routine.

 - Franchisees also pay the franchise owner a royalty fee each month or quarter of about 4% to 8% of all revenue the business makes.

-- Increasing member retention can increase a gym's annual revenue by 25% to 95%, according to Glofox, a company that makes management software for fitness facilities and platforms.
+- Increasing member retention by 5% can increase a gym's annual revenue by 25% to 95%, according to Glofox, a company that makes management software for fitness facilities and platforms.

-- Most gyms and fitness clubs lose about 50% of new members within their first six months.
+- Most gyms and fitness clubs lose about 50% of new members within the member's first 6 months.

 The COVID-19 pandemic's effects on gym memberships have been drastic.
 Most gyms fully closed for periods during the COVID-19 pandemic (and some continue to operate at only partial capacity).